Aubameyang-Lacazette closing in on Fraser-Wilson’s Premier League record | Goal.com

 https://t.co/1xMHstzrwy pic.twitter.com/1SH4HxkIYx— Arsenal (@Arsenal) September 19, 2020

-With the opening twenty minutes goalless at the Emirates Stadium, the Gabon international timed his run to perfection and finding Lacazette with an excellent cross to score his 50th goal for the Londoners in all competitions.
+With the opening 20 minutes goalless at the Emirates Stadium, the Gabon international timed his run to perfection and found Lacazette with an excellent cross to score his 50th goal for the Londoners in all competitions.

 50 - Alexandre Lacazette has scored his 50th goal for Arsenal in all competitions becoming the fourth Frenchman to reach this tally for the club after Thierry Henry (228), Robert Pires (84) & Olivier Giroud (105).
 Milestone. #ARSWHU pic.twitter.com/4oASL8IYHZ— OptaJoe (@OptaJoe) September 19, 2020

-The pair have now combined for 11 English topflight goals since February 3, 2018, with only Fraser and Wilson the only duo who have combined for more (13).
+The pair have now combined for 11 English top-flight goals since February 3, 2018, with only Fraser and Wilson combining for more (13).

 𝑾𝒉𝒐 𝒚𝒐𝒖 𝒈𝒐𝒏𝒏𝒂 𝒄𝒂𝒍𝒍?— Arsenal (@Arsenal) September 19, 2020